Donald Trump Promised To Lift Sanctions On North Korea At Kim Jong Un Meeting, Country's State Media Reports

 Even Chris Wallace of the Trump-friendly Fox News network, noted, “I think it is well to keep in mind that Kim Jong Un has given up nothing at this point.”

 The United States fought a war against North Korea from 1950 to 1953 — a war that cost more than 36,000 American lives, according to facts compiled by CNN.
-Though at armistice was signed in on July 27, 1953, no peace treaty was ever signed to officially end the war which, officially, continues to this day.
+Though an armistice was signed in on July 27, 1953, no peace treaty was ever signed to officially end the war which, officially, continues to this day.

 Numerous U.S. troops have been killed while stationed at the Demilitarized Zone dividing North and South Korea since the conclusion of fighting in the Korean War, including two soldiers who were murdered by North Korean soldiers wielding axes in 1976, in a dispute over trimming a tree at the DMZ, as The Washington Post recounted.

 But Trump required no serious conditions for the lifting of sanctions, other than a pledge to “work toward” the denuclearization of the Korean peninsula.
-South Korea’s Yonhap News Agency quoted the KCNA as reporting, “Trump expressed his intention to halt the U.S.-South Korea joint military exercises, which the DPRK side regards as provocation, over a period of good-will dialogue between the DPRK and the U.S., offer security guarantees to the DPRK and lift sanctions against it along with advance in improving the mutual relationship through dialogue and negotiation.”
+South Korea’s Yonhap News Agency quoted the KCNA report.

+“Trump expressed his intention to halt the U.S.-South Korea joint military exercises, which the DPRK side regards as provocation, over a period of good-will dialogue between the DPRK and the U.S., offer security guarantees to the DPRK and lift sanctions against it along with advance in improving the mutual relationship through dialogue and negotiation.”

-The sanctions have placed a strangehold on North Korea’s already-staggering economy, severely limiting the amount of fuel that the country may import, and cracking down on North Korean exports that cost North Korea about $3 billion per year, according to a CNN report.
+The sanctions have placed a stranglehold on North Korea’s already-staggering economy, severely limiting the amount of fuel that the country may import, and cracking down on North Korean exports that cost North Korea about $3 billion per year, according to a CNN report.